 “It’s my brand, okay?
 My own brand of golf clubs.
 Do you have your own brand?
 No.”

 “That’s a terrible name, dude.
 It’s boring.”

-As the afternoon wore on I grew progressively more defensive and humiliated, two emotions that, for me, are fused together and processed as rage.
+As the afternoon wore on I grew progressively more defensive and humiliated, two emotions that, for me, mix together to become rage.
 Unable to get out of my own head, my golf game suffered.
-I took an X on most of the holes, and those I actually finished I double- or triple-bogeyed.
+I took an X on most of the holes, and the ones I actually finished were triple-bogeys.
 The low point came on the eighth tee, when two other passing foursomes stopped to watch me hit.
 “Let’s see that pro swing, Danny!” one kid yelled.
 I got in my stance, swung and missed the ball outright.
 The gallery snickered.
-Now fuming, I took another swing and shanked the ball off to the right, where it hit a nearby tree and ricocheted back in our direction.
-The snickering turned to howling laughter.
+Now fuming, I took another swing and shanked the ball off to the right, where it hit a nearby tree and ricocheted back in their direction.
+I pretended it was intentional.

 “You like that?”
 I yelled to my teammates, red-faced.
-“The next one’s gonna hit you right between the eyes.
-There’s more where that came from, you motherfuckers!”
+“The next one’s gonna hit you right between the eyes, shitbirds!”

 After practice I waited on the street for my dad to pick me up.
 A Jeep Cherokee packed with the top-seeded Newton North players pulled out of the parking lot and sped past me, leaving the sound of Pearl Jam and the scent of marijuana in its wake.
 Valet attendants drove up in brand new Porsches and Mercedeses, holding the doors open for the club’s wealthy, private members and then stowing their three thousand-dollar golf clubs in the trunks.
 Finally my dad arrived, in his 20-foot Oldsmobile, chewing his spearmint gum and listening to talk radio.
 I put my new clubs in the backseat and got in.

 “So, Danny, how’d you make out with the new clubs?” he said.